Find a Qualified Attorney Near You

 Over the past decade, the United States has dramatically increased border security.
 Yet many people still enter the U.S. without inspection each year.

-Remember, entering the U.S. without inspection is a serious offense.
-This act can result in jail time, removal proceedings, and deportation and could bar forms of relief.
+Entering the U.S. without inspection is a serious offense.
+This act can result in jail time, removal proceedings, and deportation.
+It can also bar forms of relief.
+If you’re facing an EWI issue, an immigration attorney can explain your options.
+They can provide confidential guidance regardless of your legal status.

 Improper Entry vs. Unlawful Presence: Understanding Immigration Status